Category Archives: 2018 Films

 Grade: B+

-The film focuses on only the final years of the artist’s life and the events leading up to his death.
+The film focuses only on the final years of the artist’s life and the events leading up to his death.
 Inventive direction by visionary Julian Schnabel creates an isolated and majestic world amid a feeling of being inside Van Gogh’s mind.

 Fluctuating scenes occur of Van Gogh’s relationship with a prostitute, a woman he meets on a country road and obsesses over, and his complex relationships with both Theo and Gauguin.